 • We are committed to critically examining our recruitment and retention efforts to better support Black students, faculty and staff.

 We would also like to take this moment to recognize the essential contributions made every day by Black students, faculty and staff.
 They are part of the Bioengineering family, and the department would not be as strong today without their efforts.

-The Ph.D. program that is part of the BIG (Bioengineering Interdepartmental Graduate) Program is heavily integrated with research activities and is intended for well-qualified individuals who wish to pursue leadership careers in academic or industrial research.
+The BIG Ph.D.
+(Bioengineering Departmental Graduate Program) is heavily integrated with research activities and is intended for well-qualified individuals who wish to pursue leadership careers in academic or industrial research.

 The program requires approximately three years of full-time study beyond the master’s degree but an M.S. is not required to enter into the Ph.D. program.
 In consultation with a faculty advisor, BIG Ph.D. students plan their program of study.
 The doctoral dissertation is based on original research in the field of specialization.
 The doctoral program includes a teaching requirement, an oral and written qualifying examination, and a dissertation.